williamsjoblom/digestive-lang/docs/IntermediateRepresentation.md

 Documentation for the three address code used as an intermediate representation.
 This intermediate representation allow easier implementation of backends for different CPU architectures and fancy optimizing transformations yielding blazing fast machine code.

+Since a lot of the semantics in Digestive are centered around the use of tuples there are several instructions designated for tuple manipulations.

 ## Arithmetics

 #### Add `add <s0> <s1> <d>`: